Support for Students in French and Spanish

 |Provides advice about the M.A. degree in French, and co-ordinates the individual programme of each M.A. student.|

-Facilities available to students in French and Spanish include a wealth of information housed in the departmental office (including information on programmes elsewhere in Canada and abroad, and application forms for departmental and other programmes); the Digital Language Centre ; conversation classes given either by advanced students or by our lectrice or assistante; a help centre staffed by advanced students in French; a seminar room housing a collection of books and periodicals.
+Facilities available to students in French and Spanish include a wealth of information housed in the departmental office (including information on programmes elsewhere in Canada and abroad, and application forms for departmental and other programmes); the Digital Learning Centre ; conversation classes given either by advanced students or by our lectrice or assistant; a help centre staffed by advanced students in French; a seminar room housing a collection of books.

 Special Programmes for Students in French and Spanish

-In addition to the Frecker programme , offered at the Francoforum in Saint-Pierre, the department provides access to some programmes of interest to students in French and Spanish.
-Students wishing to study in Quebec during the summer, fall or winter should consult the departmental office about application forms for the Summer Language Bursary Programme (and read about transfer of credit) and Student Assistantship programme.
+In addition to the Frecker programme, offered at the Francoforum in Saint-Pierre, the department provides access to some programmes of interest to students in French and Spanish.
+Please consult the Programmes page for other study abroad programmes in French and Spanish offered through the department.
+Students wishing to study in Quebec during the summer, fall or winter should consult the departmental office about application forms for the Explore (Summer Language Bursary) Programme (and read about transfer of credit) and Student Assistantship programme.
 Students who are about to graduate with a major in French should consider applying for the assistantship programme in France, and graduate students are advised to consider a year in Bordeaux as a lectrice (or lecteur) d'anglais.
-The department hopes to be able to arrange opportunities for our students to participate in language study programmes in France, Spain and Latin America within the next 12 to 18 months.

 Scholarships, Prizes and Awards